Introduction to Coaching

 Step 4.
 Help the individual to narrow down their feedback to potential areas for focus.

 Finally, your role is to help the individual narrow down their feedback so that they can focus on something that makes a difference, rather than be distracted by all the information.
-Completing the Action Plan template in the Feedback Review page of the report can help guide this conversation.
+Completing the Take action page of the report can help guide this conversation.

 Some people will prefer to work on this in their own time – in which case ensure that the understood outcome is for 1-2 things to be selected as the immediate things for them to focus on.